 Thanks be to God that it was.
 This deformed Christianity is precisely where, 800 some years later, it would be reformed, bringing the good Boniface brought that we celebrate to-day to its true nature.
 Or rather, IS being so reformed.
 The Lutheran Reformation is a process, not a past historical fact.
 The authentic Gospel of Christ and his Church is for all people, not just us Germanic types.
 And ironically to-day it's as needed by some church bodies with "Lutheran" in their names as it is by that state church now without its state, the RCC.

 PS.
 Old Boniface didn't totally get rid of the Thor, or in German Donner, thing.
 The sacred oak may be gone, but we still have his day, Thor's Day, or Thursday -- we English love contractions.
 In German it's Donnerstag, same thing.
-And the 2011 movie "Thor" is a box office smash hit and the sequel comes out this Fall (2013)!
-Hey, after you wow 'em with the East/West Francia thing, hit 'em with why you must see "Thor" on a Thursday!
+And, the 2011 movie "Thor" was a box office smash hit as was the sequel in 2013, and a third one is being written!
+Hey, after you wow 'em with the East/West Francia thing, hit 'em with why you must see "Thor" movies on a Thursday!